 To view more expert advice on a different topic, please select one from the list below.

-Q. My wife-to-be and I want to incorporate our beloved dog into our Christmas-themed wedding.
-Do you have any ideas on how we can do this?
+Q. My hubby-to-be and I want to incorporate our beloved dog into our wedding.
+What should we take into consideration?

 A. Emma and Adrian Cartlich says: Begin by checking that your wedding venue is dog friendly.
 Once you've done this, try and find a dog-loving photographer and videographer.
 Whoever you choose, make sure to let them know what your plans are for having your pet at your wedding.